-Option traders interested in premium collection strategies—those that profit from time decay (“theta”)—often turn to short strategies such as iron condors or short verticals.
-These are considered “credit” trades, because the premium is collected up front.
-They’re designed to profit if the underlying stock stays within a certain range through expiration but may not be successful if the underlying falls outside that range.
+Option traders interested in premium collection strategies—those that are designed to profit from time decay (“theta”)—often turn to short strategies like iron condors or short verticals.
+These are considered “credit” trades because the premium is collected up front.
+They’re designed to profit if the underlying stock stays within a certain range through expiration but may not be successful if the underlying closes outside that range.

 But there’s a debit options strategy—where the premium is paid up front—that also aims to profit from theta.
 It’s called the calendar spread.
-Calendars can be effective in times of low volatility and potentially useful if you think a stock or ETF will trend sideways in the near term.
+The calendar spread strategy can be effective during times of low volatility and potentially useful if you think a stock or ETF will trend sideways in the near term.

 Interested?
 Here’s what you should know about managing calendar spreads, ideas on when calendar spreads may be useful, the potential profit and loss (P&L) points, and the risks.

 Calendars are created using any two options of the same stock, strike, and type (either two calls or two puts) but with different expiration dates.
-For example, if XYZ is $50, and you think it’ll trade in a tight range around $50 for a while, you might buy one July $50 call for $3 and sell one June $50 call for $2—also your maximum risk.
-You’d then be long a June/July calendar spread for a $1 debit (plus transaction costs).
+For example, if XYZ is $50, and you think it’ll trade in a tight range around $50 for a while, you might buy one July 50-strike call for $3 and sell one June 50-strike call for $2.
+You’d then be long a June/July calendar spread for a $1 debit plus transaction costs, which is also your maximum risk.

 How do you profit?
 If, as you expect, the shorter-term options decay at a faster rate than the longer-term options, the spread “widens,” and you may be able to close out the spread for a profit.
-All things being equal, if XYZ were to finish at $50 at expiration of the short options, your short options would be worth zero, while the long options might at that point be worth $2.
-Because your long spread has “widened” from $1 to $2, your profit, if you were able to sell to close that position, would be $1 (minus transaction costs).
+All else being equal, if XYZ were to finish at $50 at expiration of the short options, your short options would be worth zero, and would likely expire unexercised, while the long options might be worth $2 at that point.
+Because your long spread has “widened” from $1 to $2, your profit, if you were able to sell to close that position, would be $1 minus transaction costs.
 It’s not always this perfect, but that is the idea.

-The P&L graph looks something like a tent, as maximum profits at the strike give way to lower profits sloping downward in both directions, eventually hitting break-even points before finally losing partial or full value (see figure 1).
+The P&L graph looks something like a tent because maximum profits at the strike give way to lower profits sloping downward in both directions, eventually hitting break-even points before finally losing partial or full value (see figure 1).

 FIGURE 1: THE CALENDAR SPREAD TENT.
 Theoretical P&L graph for a long calendar spread.
 Note the point of maximum profit is right at the strike price (as of the date the short options expire).
 For illustrative purposes only.

 You might consider liquidating the entire spread by closing out both legs.
-But there’s another idea: Rolling calendar spreads.
-The term “rolling” simply means moving options from where they are now to somewhere else.
+But there’s another idea: rolling calendar spreads.
+The term “rolling” simply means moving options from where they’re now to somewhere else.
 That could be a different expiration date, a different strike, or both.

 When the short options in a calendar spread are nearing expiration, you might decide to roll them out to the same strike with another expiration date.
 This can be accomplished by buying your short options to close and selling to open the same strike on another expiration date.
+However, keep in mind, rolling to the same strike when your short option is ITM may reduce risk of early assignment, but it remains elevated in comparison with out-of-the-money (OTM) contracts.
+For this reason, a trader might consider rolling to an OTM strike to further reduce the probability of early assignment.
 Just make sure the expiration you roll to isn’t further out in time than your long options.
 Remember, the rationale of a calendar spread is positive theta—nearer-term options generally decay at a faster rate than longer-term options—so if your new short leg has more time until expiration than your long leg, this would likely be a negative-theta position.

 Here’s an example using the theoretical options values from the table below.
 Let’s say you’re long the 50-strike call with 29 days until expiration and short the 50-strike call that expires in one day.
 A roll would involve buying the expiring options to close and selling another 50-strike call with options that have fewer than 29 days left until expiration.
 Because this roll involves selling options with more time to expiration than the options you’re buying to close, you should be able to roll for a credit.
 You also need to consider the transaction costs and margin requirements on the new position.

 THE ROLL DECISION: WHICH OPTIONS?
 Weekly options allow flexibility in the roll decision.
-Because they are short-lived instruments, weekly options positions require close monitoring, as they can be subject to significant volatility.
+Weekly options positions are short-lived instruments that require close monitoring because they can be subject to significant volatility.
 Profits can disappear quickly and can even turn into losses with a very small movement of the underlying asset.
 For illustrative purposes only.

-The potential issue with this strategy is transaction costs.
+A potential issue with this strategy of rolling frequently is transaction costs.
 The more often you place a trade, the more often you’ll incur costs.
-So you might instead decide to roll to the 22-day options.
+So, you might instead decide to roll to the 22-day options.
 The premium, and thus the credit you’ll receive, is higher than it is for the eight-day options, but you won’t have as many opportunities to repeat the process before it’s time to liquidate the entire spread.

 Other factors in your decision could include: